mo-krauti/software-notes/toolchains/pys60/README.md

 # Python for S60

-We will need to run python 2.5, so we will install ubuntu-8.04 hardy which contains this version.
+We will need to run python 2.5, so we will install ubuntu-8.04 hardy in a VM which contains this version.

-## Ubuntu 8.04 setup
+## Ubuntu 8.04 VM setup

 ```bash
 wget https://old-releases.ubuntu.com/releases/8.04.0/ubuntu-8.04.4-server-amd64.iso